mcollina/autocannon/README.md

     * `statusCode`: The http status code of the response.
     * `resBytes`: The response byte length.
     * `responseTime`: The time taken to get a response for the initiating the request.
+* `reqError`: Emitted in the case of a request error e.g. a timeout.
+* `error`: Emitted if there is an error during the setup phase of autocannon.

 ### `Client` API